jmnyarega/Playground/Abstract/Readme.md

 ## Abstract Factory
 - It is a creational design pattern that lets you produce families of related object without specifying their concrete class.
+- Abstract Factory patterns work around a super-factory which creates other factories.
+- This factory is also called as factory of factories.
+- In Abstract Factory pattern an interface is responsible for creating a factory of related objects without explicitly specifying their classes.

 ## Structure
   - Abstract Products declare interfaces for a set of distinct but related products which make up a product family.